Berwyn, Illinois: Public art

 Berwyn was notable for the sculpture Spindle, created by artist Dustin Shuler and located in the Cermak Plaza shopping center along with other works of art.
-The Spindle was shown in the movie Wayne's World.
+The Spindle was shown in the 1992 film Wayne's World.
 It was demolished and scrapped on the night of May 2, 2008 to make way for a new Walgreens.
 Grassroots efforts to Save the Spindle failed to raise the $300,000+ that it would have taken to dismantle and relocate it.
 This was a major upset among supporters of the sculpture, considering that it did not encroach upon the new Walgreens' final location.
 The two topmost cars were placed in storage; As of 2012 the Berwyn Route 66 Museum on Ogden Avenue proposes to incorporate them into a reconstruction of the Spindle.

+Beginning 2019, the city has cooperated with a non-profit known as the Berwyn Public Art Initiative to provide opportunities for independent artists to create public art throughout the city.

 Film and television

 Portions of the 2008 film Wanted with Angelina Jolie were filmed at Cermak Plaza.
 Segments of the films A League of Their Own, The Color of Money, and Adventures in Babysitting were filmed at FitzGerald's Nightclub in Berwyn.

-Berwyn is also mentioned frequently on the television show Svengoolie.
-(The show has been shot in Chicago since 1970, while hosts Jerry G. Bishop and Rich Koz are natives of the Chicago metro.)
+Berwyn is mentioned frequently as a running gag on the Chicago television series Svengoolie, using a voice clip of multiple people shouting, "Berwyn?!"
+This is often complimented by jokes poking fun at the town's historically Central European heritage, or digs at the local culture of Berwyn.
+These jokes continued in another Rich Koz project, The Koz Zone.

+In the 2023 film Late Night With The Devil, Berwyn is referenced as a nod to Svengoolie.

-Berwyn is also known for often being used in television productions, such as the shows Chicago P.D. and Chicago Fire, and most recently as of October 2019, The Chi, in which an episode was filmed at J Sterling Morton West High School.
+Berwyn has also been used as the backdrop for multiple television productions, such as shows in the Dick Wolf Chicago franchise, The Chi, and Empire.